Sanaebadi97/Mockito/README.md

 What is  mockito ?
 Mockito is a  mocking

  framework  that tastes really  good .
-It lets
+It lets  you